yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 Now the job of characterizing a contact structure on :math:`\Sigma \times I` boils down to characterizing the evolution of the contact germs on :math:`\Sigma \times t` for :math:`t \in I`, which, in turn, boils down to characterizing the evolution of a :math:`1`-parameter family of vector fields :math:`(\Sigma \times t)_{\xi}, t \in I`.

-In the case of :math:`\dim M = 3`, the above job was successfully done by Giroux in [Gir91]_ and [Gir99]_, where he applied the results of such analysis to classify contact structures on a number of :math:`3`-manifolds.
+In the case of :math:`\dim M = 3`, the above job was successfully done by `Giroux <https://arxiv.org/abs/math/9908178>`__, where he applied the results of such analysis to classify contact structures on a number of :math:`3`-manifolds.
 However, Giroux's argument from these two papers are rather specific to dimension :math:`3` and are of little use in higher dimensions [#falseBelieve]_.
 Specifically, the study of characteristic foliations on a :math:`2`-dimensional surface falls into a much bigger subject of studying dynamics of generic vector fields on surfaces.
-Rather mature and comprehensive theories on the later subject, such as the `Poincaré-Bendixson theorem <https://en.wikipedia.org/wiki/Poincar%C3%A9%E2%80%93Bendixson_theorem>`_, was developed long before contact topology was even recognized as an independent subject.
+Rather mature and comprehensive theories on the later subject, such as the `Poincaré-Bendixson theorem <https://en.wikipedia.org/wiki/Poincar%C3%A9%E2%80%93Bendixson_theorem>`__, was developed long before contact topology was even recognized as an independent subject.
 However, it's indeed hopeless to track down every single trajectory of a generic vector field in dimensions greater than two due to the ubiquity of chaotic behavior.

 The challenge is, therefore, to ensure the controllability of :math:`\Sigma_{\xi}` (e.g., as the gradient vector field of a Morse function) on sufficiently generic hypersurfaces :math:`\Sigma`.
 The basic idea is to wiggle :math:`\Sigma` almost everywhere to create attractors, built out of Morse critical points, which destroy any potential global dynamics of :math:`\Sigma_{\xi}`.
 The actual implementation of this idea is nearly perfect in dimension :math:`3` but much less so in higher dimensions.
-The details can be found in [HH18]_ and [HH19]_.
+The details can be found `here <https://arxiv.org/abs/1907.06025>`__.

 Summary
 *******